rust-lang/rustc-dev-guide/src/tests/running.md

 ./x.py test src/test/ui --pass check
 ```

 By passing `--pass $mode`, you can reduce the testing time.
-For each
+For more information
-mode, please see [here][mode].
+on the different modes, please see [here][mode].

 [mode]: ./adding.md#tests-that-do-not-result-in-compile-errors

 ## Using incremental compilation

-You can further enable the `--incremental` flag to save additional
+You can also enable the `--incremental` flag to save additional
 time in subsequent rebuilds:

 ```bash